sapegin/washingcode-book/manuscript/Avoid_mutation.md

 Here we’re keeping only the first level of properties of the initial object: `lunch` and `drinks` will have only the new properties.

-Also, spread and `Object.assign` only do shallow cloning: only the first level properties are copies, but all nested properties are references to the original object, meaning mutation of a nested property mutates the original object.
+Also, spread and `Object.assign()` only do shallow cloning: only the first level properties are copies, but all nested properties are references to the original object, meaning mutation of a nested property mutates the original object.

 Keeping our objects as shallow as possible might be a good idea if we update them often.

-While we’re waiting for JavaScipt [to get native immutability](https://github.com/tc39/proposal-record-tuple), there are two non-exclusive ways we can make our lives easier today:
+While we’re waiting for JavaScript [to get native immutability](https://github.com/tc39/proposal-record-tuple), there are two non-exclusive ways we can make our lives easier today:

 - prevent mutations;
 - simplify object updates.